IsaacVon/Project1-UrbanHomesteading-/README.md

-# Project1-UrbanHomesteading-
+# UrbanHomesteading

-### Objective:
+### About:

 The goal of this project is to provide a useful resource for new and experienced plant enthusiasts.
+A resource for new and experienced plant enthusiasts.
+Users can compare plant and weather information, managed by APIs, to improve garden planning.

 ### Content: